Careers in Psychology and Criminology

 For more information, see the course guide.

-ACAP’s Bachelor of Psychological Science and Criminology is available on-campus in Sydney and Melbourne, or by online delivery.
-Blended study combining online and on-campus delivery is also available.
-This course is available to international students on-campus in Melbourne.
+ACAP’s Bachelor of Psychological Science and Criminology is available on-campus in Melbourne, or by online delivery.
+Blended study combining online and on-campus delivery is also available in Sydney and Brisbane.

 You will be required to undertake four hours of classes per week for each unit.
 To find out which units are offered online, please contact a course adviser.